 Margret’s current interests grew out of her books The National Park to Come and Whale Song, where she examines environmental imagination, desire, and the attrition of social life.
 Her goal is to develop a framework for understanding the simultaneity and co-creation of environmental and social loss.
 Biopolitical capitalism, she argues, needs desire, which in turn becomes something to sustain.
 In her work, wilderness—understood as places, practices, and modes of animal life—becomes the theater for this ongoing dynamic.

 Margret has several related projects in progress in this area.
 First, she believes we need new conceptual resources in order to even begin to think cetacean being, and both posthumanism and human rights discourse fail in this regard.
 That cetacean life remains so firmly in late modernity’s “blind spot” at the same time as it continues to be fetishized is a clue that there’s work to be done here.
 Secondly, she is exploring the Chernobyl Exclusion Zone as a new space for both wilderness recreation and megafaunal restoration, in order to understand the role of desire in rewilding initiatives.
 And finally, her most developed project at the moment concerns mountaineering in late capitalism.
-Margret is co-editing Climbing Theory: A Handbook, and new publications in the minnesota review, The Philosophical Salon, and The Atlantic.
+Margret is co-editing Climbing Theory: A Handbook, and has written about climbing in the minnesota review, The Philosophical Salon, and The Atlantic.